 - established six pilot sites across the country to help understand and inform the national cumulative effects of marine shipping framework, while working with Indigenous peoples, local stakeholders and coastal communities

 Under the Oceans Protection Plan, we are actively engaging with Indigenous peoples across the country to build new partnerships, facilitate their participation in the marine safety system and work with them to collaborate on specific marine initiatives.
-We are also collaborating with Indigenous and coastal communities to enhance marine safety by providing new boats and equipment, and through training that helps local community members play an even more important role in marine safety.
+We are also collaborating with Indigenous coastal communities to enhance marine safety by providing new boats and equipment, and through training that helps local community members play an even more important role in marine safety.
 As of March 31, 2019, over 500 engagement sessions have been held, including over 350 engagement sessions with Indigenous groups.

 To date, we have:

-- established pilot projects in Indigenous and coastal communities to test a web-based system that increases local access to local maritime data, including vessel traffic
+- established pilot projects in Indigenous communities to test a web-based system that increases local access to local maritime data, including vessel traffic;

 - established a collaborative oceans management governance structure in partnership with 14 Pacific North and Central Coast First Nations in British Columbia, to address marine planning, shipping, marine safety and oceans protection over a large geographic area

-- provided emergency response and waterway management training to Indigenous communities in British Columbia to enhance their knowledge and skills, and support the important role they play in marine safety in their communities
+- provided emergency response and waterway management training to Indigenous communities in British Columbia to increase their knowledge and skills, and support the important role they play in marine safety in their communities

-- provided funding for four northern Indigenous communities to buy search and rescue boats and equipment, increasing their capacity to participate as members of the Canadian Coast Guard Auxiliary and enhance their role in marine safety in their communities
+- provided funding for four northern Indigenous communities to buy search and rescue boats and equipment, increasing their capacity to participate as members of the Canadian Coast Guard Auxiliary and play a role in marine safety in their communities.

 To address risks posed by tanker traffic, the Government of Canada is improving its understanding of how various types of oil and petroleum products behave when spilled in a marine environment.
 We are advancing knowledge and the scientific advice provided to oil spill responders to inform the response approach to a spill and the resulting decision-making process.
 Investments in ocean modelling, oil spill behaviour, biological effects, containment, and cleaning techniques will ensure that Canada can provide the best scientific advice and tools to prevent and respond to oil spills.
 We are also funding partnership projects to collect ecological data along our coasts and research to study the impacts of underwater noise and reduced availability of prey on marine mammals.

-- funded the creation of the Multi-Partner Research Initiative to bring scientists together to improve our collective understanding of alternate spill response measures
+- the creation of the Multi-Partner Research Initiative to bring scientists together to improve our collective understanding of alternate spill response measures;

-- supported oil spill research to better understand how oil behaves and degrades in different marine conditions
+- oil spill research to better understand how oil behaves and degrades in different marine conditions;

 - examining how changes in the food web affect the abundance and quality of Chinook salmon in critical habitat areas of the Southern Resident Killer Whale.